 - you have selected the correct taxonomy.
-If you use something else than the default post_tag, use the taxonomy parameter.
+If you need something else than the default post_tag, use the taxonomy parameter;

-- use these tags in published posts (use the Meta Box).
+- you use these tags in published posts.

 If that still doesn’t help, you may want to try the buttons on the Troubleshooting page (particularly if you installed the plugin on a site with existing content and the meta data has not yet been generated).

-- The Toggle Post Filter in a classic layout with both themes
+- The Toggle Post Filter in a classic (vertical) layout with both themes

 - The Toggle Post Filter with text search in a wide layout for the menu and a masonry layout for the posts